eslint/eslint/docs/command-line-interface/README.md

                               to ignore.
-  --ignore                    Enable loading of .eslintignore. - default: true --quiet                     Report errors only. - default false
+  --ignore                    Enable loading of .eslintignore. - default: true --quiet                     Report errors only. - default false --color                     Enable color in piped output. - default: true -o, --output-file path::String  Enable report to be written to a file.
+  --stdin                     Lint code provided on <STDIN>. - default: false
 ```

 ### `-h`, `--help`